noahdbgarner/Battleship/README.md

 - In terminal, run `python3 play_battleship.py`

 ## 4. Approach

+### 4.1 Two-dimensional array -> list + dictionary
-1. I tried solving the problem using a two-dimensional array which I would iterate over to place ships on the board.
+- I tried solving the problem using a two-dimensional array which I would iterate over to place ships on a grid.
   After drawing out this solution, I found that it would be more efficient in space and time to add ship locations to a list, and shots fired to a dictionary.
   This reduced the program complexity, because I would not need any two-dimensional array logic.
 This also reduced the time complexity of searching for shots and ships to O(1).

+### 4.2 Computer + User -> Player Class
-2. I started the project with separate classes for the computer and the player.
+- I started the project with separate classes for the computer and the user.
 Early into development, however, I realized these classes could be merged into one class.
-   I then added an is_computer field to this new class which changes the behavior of certain methods.
+  I then added an is_computer field to this new Player class which changes the behavior of certain methods.
 For example, the attack function will generate a random coordinate if 'is_computer=True'

 ## 5. Future Improvements
 - The computer's coordinate choice could be intelligent.
 One way to do this would be to add a function that checks coordinates within a close area of a damaged ship.
+- The handling and printing of extreme col and row combinations such as 100x1 and 50x50 could be improved
+- The Game can support more than two players.
+However, the Player class could be slightly refactored to hide all Player's ships.
+This would enable a hot swap game mode.